NICMx/rdap-server/migration.md

 This section tells you how to set up the batch configuration and the database connections.

 1. Configure the batch behavior.
-Find the config/configuration.properties file in your installation directory, it contains the following lines:
+Find the **config/configuration.properties** file in your installation directory, it contains the following lines:

         #Optional.
-Date in dd/MM/yyyy HH:mm:ss  format.
-Default value=execution date
-        first.time.execution=
-        #Required value in Minutes.
-        time.between.execution=
-        #Optional.
 Boolean value to activate the migration of users.
 Default value=false
-        migrate.users=
+        migrate_users =
         #Optional.
 Boolean value to indicate if the nameserver is used as a Domain Attribute.
 Default value = 	false (is used as object)
-        nameserver.as.domain.attribute=

-2. Write a valid value for the time.between.execution attribute and, if you want, to the other attributes.
+        nameserver_as_domain_attribute =
+		#Optional.
+Name of the default schema of the rdap database.
+Default value = rdap
+		default_schema =
+		#Required.
+Name of the schema that will contain the updated data if the previous schema is actually used.
+		migration_schema =
+		#Optional.
+Indicates if the application will use 2 schemas.
+Default value = false
+		dynamic_schema =

-3. Configure the origin database connection, which is the Database containing the information that will be migrated to the RDAP database.
-Find the config/ origin.database.properties file, it contains the following lines:
+2. Configure the origin database connection, which is the Database containing the information that will be migrated to the RDAP database.
+Find the **config/origin_database.properties** file, it contains the following lines:

         #The java class name of the JDBC drive to be use in the connection
         driverClassName=<mydb_driver_class_name>